eclipse-edc/Connector/docs/developer/dpf_selector.md

 ## Proposed solution

-We propose to create another "feature pack" in the EDC repository, essentially a meta module named `:extensions:data-plane:data-plane-selector`, which will contain (at least) the following submodules:
+We propose to create another "feature pack" in the EDC repository, essentially a meta module named `:extensions:data-plane-selector`, which will contain (at least) the following submodules:
 - `selector-spi`: for interfaces and extensibility points such as store, strategy
 - `selector-api`: REST API
 - `selector-core`: common code, default implementations for store and strategies